Robin Thomas

 Robin Thomas is an American film, television and theater actor, and sculptor, best known for his role as Kalabar in the seminal Disney Channel Original Movie Halloweentown.

 Career

 Thomas' best-known television roles are as Mark Singleton on Another World (1983–85), and as Geoffrey Wells on Who's the Boss?.
 He also portrayed Paul Kellogg on The Mommies, Nate's father on Life Unexpected, and had recurring roles on the television series Murphy Brown, Hunter, Matlock, Thirtysomething, Baby Boom, The Division, Switched at Birth, and 90210.

 He has also appeared on Misfits of Science, Midnight Caller, Party of Five, Walker, Texas Ranger, Pacific Blue, Queer as Folk, NCIS, NCIS: Los Angeles, CSI: Crime Scene Investigation, CSI: Miami, CSI: NY, Criminal Minds, Desperate Housewives, Franklin & Bash, Castle, Manhattan, Fuller House, Transparent, Blue Bloods, and Crazy Ex-Girlfriend, among others.

 He also appeared in such films as About Last Night..., Summer School, The Contender, The Banger Sisters, Pacific Rim, and Seberg.

+From February to March 2009, he appeared as Richard in the Donald Margulies play Time Stands Still at the Geffen Playhouse.
+He was replaced in the role by Eric Bogosian when the show transferred to Broadway in 2010.

+From 2019 to 2021, he starred as Graham Winslow in the Mystery 101 series of TV movies for the Hallmark Channel as part of its Hallmark Movies & Mysteries series.